Vision-Paudel/LargePrimalityTest/README.md

 # LargePrimalityTest
 Test for large prime numbers.
 -------------------------------
-It can test for arbritarily large prime number.
+It can test for arbritarily large prime number by trying to find possible factors.

 I have tried to make it efficient.
 It tests for large numbers within seconds.